janko/janko.io/_posts/2014-09-07-css-pre-vs-post-processing.md

 Hideous… but exactly what we wanted.
 Now when we decide we don't care about IE 8 anymore, we can just plug out our processor from the Gulp task.

+If you don't really feel like writing a processor for every hack or fallback you plan to use and are looking for an all-in-one processor, [Pleeease!][pleeease] does vendor prefixing, rem fallbacks, opacity filters and more.

 ## So when do we use CSS pre- vs. post-processors?

 Avoid using preprocessors for cross-browser fixes like vendor prefixes and